Bahini’s mission is to empower girls with a future in freedom and to raise awareness about sex-trafficking.

 We sell Fair-Trade scarves made by the hands of marginalized women and sex-trafficking survivors.
 These women now have a new chance at life, with a job, fair pay and good work conditions.
 For every scarf we sell, Bahini gives back to the community by supporting girls in need with scholarships via the SHE=Precious foundation.

-“You may chose to look the other way but you can never again say you did not know”— William Wilberforce
+“You may choose to look the other way but you can never again say you did not know”— William Wilberforce

 The story behind Bahini started in Kathmandu, Nepal.